oezguensi/simple-tf-od/README.md

 # Usage

-To open the React app run `npm start` and to create the Node server run `node. server/app.js` from the root directory.
+To open the React app run `npm start` and to create the Node server run `node server/app.js` from the root directory.